QUESTION: What’s the difference between voluntary euthanasia and non-voluntary euthanasia?

 QUESTION: In what countries is euthanasia legal?

 ANSWER: Euthanasia is illegal in the United States.
-As of 2015, assisted suicide is legal in four U.S. states (California, Oregon, Vermont and Washington).
-A Montana Supreme Court ruling in 2010 left the status of assisting suicide in that state ambiguous.
+As of 2016, assisted suicide is legal in seven U.S. jurisdictions (California, Colorado, Oregon, Montana, Vermont and Washington, Washington DC).
 In August 2015 the New Mexico Court of Appeals struck down a lower-court ruling establishing physician-assisted suicide.
 The case is now under appeal at the New Mexico Supreme Court.
 Assisted suicide is also legal in Albania and Luxembourg.

 Switzerland does not punish doctors who perform euthanasia.
 In addition, Swiss law does not consider assisting suicide as complicity in a crime.
 Swiss law instead allows private suicide facilitation, and as a result, Switzerland has become a destination for “suicide tourism.”